 That article represents a minority view within the community of AI researchers.
 However, it seems rash to completely rule out the hypothesis that it makes.
 As the renowned blogger Scott Alexander has recently argued in an article in Astral Codex Ten, it’s by no means inconceivable that increased “AI size” will “solve [all the] flubs [mistakes]” of present-day AI systems.

 If humanity wishes to remain in safety, it would therefore need to restrict attempts to scale up existing deep learning reinforcements systems.
-Again, this policy would bring its own problems, since it’s unclear which types of modifications to existing systems might be sufficient to tip an AI system over the threshold into AGI.
+Again, this policy would bring its own problems, since it’s unclear which types of modifications to existing systems might be sufficient to raise the effective scale of an AI system and thereby tip it over the threshold into AGI.

-Given the practical difficulties facing any attempt at a blanket ban on research that could lead to AGI, the following approach appears more likely to win wider support:
+Given the severe difficulties facing any attempt at a blanket ban on research that could lead to AGI, the following approach appears more likely to win wider support:

 - Mandate that the effort and resources placed into improving the capabilities of AI should be matched by effort and resources placed into improving the safety and beneficence of AI.

-- Avenues to boost alignment and/or control that would be applicable to any powerful AI system
+- Methods to boost alignment and/or control that would be applicable to any powerful AI system

 - How to identify in advance likely thresholds between narrow AI and AGI